eclipsesource/tabris-plugin-firebase/example/README.md

 ## Prerequisites

-1. To run the example it is recommended to use the [tabris-cli](https://www.npmjs.com/package/tabris-cli).
-The tabris-cli requires a local [Tabris.js platform](https://tabrisjs.com/download) which should be referenced by a corresponding environment variable.
+1. To run the example it is recommended to use the [Tabris.js CLI](https://www.npmjs.com/package/tabris-cli).

 2. For Android place your `google-services.json` file in the root directory of the example project.